Boeijink & Boekel Painting conservation studio

 The removal of surface dirt is simpler and less complicated than the removal of the varnish, so the costs will differ.

 Then there is a possibility of mechanical damages, ranging from a small scratch in the varnish to heavy damages like the tear in the painting with the windmill (above).
-This type of damage comes under preservation: the longer one waits, the more serious will the deformity become, and the more difficult the treatment A scratch in the paint or varnish is not a matter of preservation, but an esthetic treatment.
+This type of damage comes under preservation: the longer one waits, the more serious will the deformity become, and the more difficult the treatment.

 Previous restorations can bring along the necessity of preservation.
 Restorations that were either badly executed or involving obsolete techniques can bring damage to the original.
 In such cases preservative treatment is necessary.